 White-Washed Greek Orthodox “Lady of the Sea” Chapel

-Known in Arabic as “Sayidat al-Bahr“, it’s located on the western side of the city in the Al Saydeh (the Lady) quarter which is built on the ruins of a Byzantine Church in the 19th century (near the Old Phoenician Wall).
+Known in Arabic as “Sayidat al-Bahr“, it’s located on the western side of the city in the Al Saydeh (the Lady) quarter.
+This was built on the ruins of a Byzantine Church in the 19th century (near the Old Phoenician Wall).
 Location is on a spacious courtyard and a charming terrace with an arched belvedere framing sea views.
-Perfect for photos!

 Lebanese Diaspora Houses & Museum

 One of the special areas we visited was the newly remodeled Diaspora Houses & Lebanese Diaspora Museum.
-The 9 old houses include: American, Canadian, UAE, Russian, Mexico, South African, West Africa and a Brazilian House.
+The 9 old houses include: USA, Canada, UAE, Russia, Mexico, South Africa, West Africa and a Brazilian House.
 The sentiment was to create a neighborhood of homes representing countries with large populations of Lebanese immigrants and their descendants.

-Ethnically, there are only about 4.1 million population in Lebanon but around the world are up to 15 million Lebanese people (many in Brazil & Argentina).
+Ethnically, there are only about 4.1 million population in Lebanon.
+But, around the world, there are around 15 million Lebanese people (many in Brazil & Argentina).

 Saint Estephan Cathedral